sussy-code/providers/README.md

      - does it return as expected?
      - does it error when invalid id?
    - makeStandardFetcher()
-     - do all parameters get passed to real fetch as expected?
      - does serialisation work as expected? (formdata + json + string)
-     - does json responses get automatically parsed?
  - add all real providers
- - fetcher for MW's simple-proxy
  - make default fetcher maker thing work with both undici and node-fetch

 Future todos: